SoP Independent Study Course (699)

 • Goals/learning outcomes

 Once you have filled out the form and the faculty has approved it, you will receive an email with enrollment instructions.
+You must enroll in your 699 course by the 12th week of the term in which you are doing the project in order to receive credit.

 If you are doing research with another school/college on campus, you must register through that school/college.